 Visitor parking is available in a large dirt lot in front of the mission.

-Bring water bottles, snacks, cash, and a camera.
-Perhaps a sketchpad or journal?
+Bring water bottles, snacks, and cash for souvenirs or snacks.

 Yes.